Attacks in Russia during the Russo-Ukrainian war (2022–present): Russia

 In December 2024, Vladimir Putin threatened to bring more "destruction" to Ukraine in retaliation for a Ukrainian drone attack on the central Russian city of Kazan in the Republic of Tatarstan.

 On 25 December 2024, the Azerbaijan Airlines Flight 8243 crashed near Aktau International Airport, Kazakhstan, with 62 passengers and 5 crew on board.
 Osprey Flight Solutions, a United Kingdom-based aviation security firm which provides analysis for airlines still flying into Russia, warned its clients that the aircraft had likely been shot down by a Russian military air-defence system.
 On the morning of 25 December, the head of the Security Council of the Chechen Republic, Khamzat Kadyrov, confirmed that Grozny had been attacked by drones.
 On 26 December, Azerbaijani government sources confirmed that a Russian surface-to-air missile, a Pantsir-S1, had fired at the aircraft above Grozny, detonating near the plane, injuring passengers and crew members.
 Despite the pilots' requests to perform an emergency landing, they were denied to do so at any Russian airport, instead being ordered to fly towards Aktau.

+In response to the 18 June 2026 drone strikes on Moscow, the Russian government said that it will carry out a "massive retaliation" against Ukraine with Russian foreign minister Sergey Lavrov saying the Russian Armed Forces will from now on, carry out "massive group strikes" on a "regular basis" following the attack on Moscow.